Place4you/Main-Portfolio-Website/src/data/blog/about.md

 ![Bar GIF](https://raw.githubusercontent.com/NuroDev/NuroDev/master/bar.gif)

 Greetings!
-I'm Faizan A., a seventh-grade student based in the US, and I'm thrilled to extend a warm welcome to you on my digital abode! 🚀
+I'm Faizan A., a student based in the US, and I'm thrilled to extend a warm welcome to you on my digital abode! 🚀

 ## Introduction